 Several years ago Heart of Phoenix Equine Rescue started noticing a pattern and this pattern was causing a problem for us.
 We kept intaking starving horses with little to no training.
 Very often these were smaller, starving, un-trained or even un-handled horses.
 We are a rescue that is largely sustained on the $5-20 per month donor.
-None of us, let me repeat that, NONE of us have a paid position within this rescue.
+Other than our 2 barn caretakers, None of us, let me repeat that, NONE of us have a paid position within this rescue.
 As of yet our budget will not allow us to employ a full time trainer to help get these guys going.

 So these un-trained horses posed a serious problem within our rescue.
 Sure they were fairly easy for us to rehabilitate, but then once they were restored to good health they hung around for a very long time, waiting until someone happened by who had the skills, the time and the willingness to work with them.
 This tied up spots within our rescue that we could have been using to save another horse from dying.
 Adopters began to be very interested in our organization, but we very often didn’t have much that fulfilled what they were looking for.